JohannesNakayama/blog/_posts/2021-11-13-the-value-of-good-explanations.md

 What does this tell you about the market?

-Everyone in academia has two roles: reader and writer.
+Everyone in academia reads and writes academic works.
-In each role, we are faced with complementary problems.
+Both as a reader and as a writer, we are faced with complementary problems.
 As a reader, we are faced with massive amounts of interpretive labor, not to forget the filtering we have to do to avoid wasting our time on publications that are not worthwhile.
 As a writer, we are in constant fear of loosing our funding or not reaching our career goals if we don't spam the field with uninspired write-ups of our work.